chilam27/Stock_Price_Prediction/README.md

   <img width="700" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f21.png">
 </p>

-- I preapred two arrays of train and test predictions data by shifting the data to be able to graph it with the actual price.
+- I prepared two arrays of train and test predictions data by shifting the data to be able to graph it with the actual price.
-- Then, I plotted the actual price, the prediction of train data set and the prediction of the test dat set.
-The figure 22 showed a big picture of how good the accury is for the prediction is to the actual data.
+- Then, I plotted the actual price, the prediction of the train data set, and the prediction of the test data set.
+Figure 22 showed a big picture of how good the accuracy is for the prediction is to the actual data.
 This means that with the current model, I could identify the general trend of the stock.
 Looking into it more closely with figure 23, here I only showed data of the last 10 days, it is now easier to see the precision of the prediction is not so great.
-There seems to be a little bit of a delay for the prediction in terms of changes happened to the stock prices.
+There seems to be a little bit of a delay in the prediction in terms of changes that happened to the stock prices.

 <p align="center">
   <img width="700" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f22.png">